 If you apply in Round 1, we will review your application earlier, so you may receive an interview invitation and/or admission decision earlier.
 The Consortium determines the application deadlines so that you can plan accordingly for submitting your Consortium application to all member schools for which you wish to apply.

 We encourage all applicants who can demonstrate their commitment to The Consortium's mission to apply via The Consortium.
 There are many benefits to Consortium membership, as well as the opportunity to apply for The Consortium Fellowship.
 Consortium applications are reviewed in the same way as the rest of our pool, although the deadlines are slightly different.
-Decision notification for Round 1 and Round 2 Consortium applicants will be by March 14, 2013.

 Both Berkeley-Haas and The Consortium keep application materials from the previous two application cycles.
 If you applied more than two years ago, you are required to submit an entirely new application.
-Reapplicants who applied in the last two years must submit a new application that includes all required data forms and essays, an updated résumé, one mission support recommendation and the application fee.
-You may re-use the following items: GMAT score if not expired, professional recommendations, and transcripts.
+Reapplicants who applied in the last two years must submit a new application that includes all required data forms and essays, an updated résumé, one mission support recommendation, and the application fee.
+You may re-use the following items: GMAT or GRE score if not expired, professional recommendations, and transcripts.

 As a reapplicant to Berkeley-Haas, we strongly recommend that you use the optional essay (on the Berkeley Supplemental Application) to outline how you have improved your candidacy since your last application.
 The Admissions Committee will be looking for substantive change in your qualifications.
 We also recommend that you provide updated professional recommendations which may highlight your most current professional achievements, as well as speak to how you have enhanced your candidacy since you last applied.
-If you have taken the GMAT and TOEFL again, ask to have the new official scores sent to The Consortium and note your new score on the Test Score section of the application.
+If you have taken the GMAT/GRE and TOEFL again, ask to have the new official scores sent to The Consortium and note your new score on the Test Score section of the application.

 No. If you are denied admission to the Full-time Berkeley MBA program after applying through the Consortium, you are not eligible to apply to the Full-time program within the same academic cycle.